-Spanish Point may not have had a church or a school but at one stage had two variety stores and one grocery store: Cove Lane Delicatessen, Howell’s Variety Store and Soares’s Grocery Store, the only one still in existence and owned by brothers Craig and Dean Soares.
+Spanish Point may not have had a church or a school but at one stage had two variety stores and one grocery store: Cove Lane Delicatessen, Howell’s Variety Store and Soares’s Grocery Store, the only one still in existence.

 Howell’s was at the corner of Spanish Point Road where Cheriton Lane is now.
 Well-known artist Emile Verpilleux lived at Cheriton from 1938 to 1964 when he died.
 His picture of a Bermudian cottage being built of quarried Bermuda stone has recently been restored and is hung in the St. George’s Heritage Centre.
 Both Shirley Pearman and Debbie Lombardo remember Howell’s.
 Shirley says that Captain Hollis, who lived above the shop, was pretty generous with his scoops of ice-cream.
 She remembers buying Cadbury’s chocolate from him that sometimes had worms in it it.
 Captain Hollis was a friend of Debbie’s father.
 She recalls the shop smelling of spray and selling bread, candy, milk—the basics—and being open on Sunday afternoons.
 They didn’t buy their milk there, though, because it was delivered by Dunkley’s Dairy.
 The bottles were short and fat with a two-inch neck and a wax lid.
 The milk was topped with cream.